Guitar Craft: Personal development

 Robert Fripp introduces Guitar Craft students to the morning practice of relaxed sitting.

 Guitar Craft aimed at personal development, not only through guitar playing and music appreciation, but also through improved living.
 Students were offered instruction in practices such as relaxed sitting, Tai chi, and the Alexander Technique.
 These practices are valuable especially for guitarists, who practice for at least an hour daily and therefore benefit from a stable and comfortable posture.
 While relaxed sitting has been practiced in Hinduism and Buddhism, the GC practice of relaxed sitting is pursued without reference to any religious tradition.
 Participants are encouraged to think critically and particularly to feel free to decline any practice as they see fit.

 Crafty guitarists

 Courses take place regularly in Latin America, North America, and Europe.
 By 2011, three thousand students had completed courses.
 Students who have completed a GC course and who continue GC practices are called "crafty guitarists" or "crafties".
 Notable crafties include Trey Gunn and the California Guitar Trio, who joined Fripp in forming the Robert Fripp String Quintet.
-GC-related Guitar Circles and other ensembles perform in Europe, the USA, Argentina, and Mexico.
+GC-related Guitar Circles and other ensembles perform in Europe, the US, Argentina, and Mexico.